 Yes, and the good news is spa treatments are often cheaper than they are back home.
-Spas in Saudi Arabia offer a variety of treatments, including massages and facials as well as manicures and pedicures.
+A spa day is a popular treat among expatriates.

-As you would expect, religion is an extremely complex topic so our comments below should be considered only the briefest of overviews.
+As you would expect, religion is an extremely complex topic so our comments below should be considered as a brief overview.
 If you are interested in this topic, there are many good books you can read to learn more.